 As such, any cooked oatmeal left outside of the fridge for 2 or more hours should be considered as expired, and consequently, put in the trash.

 Has My Oatmeal Gone Bad?
 Ways You Can Tell

 There are several key indicators that your Oatmeal has gone bad or spoiled completely.
 You need to know what to look out for, so take note of the following to gauge whether your oatmeal has expired more easily.

 Smell and Taste:

-When you eat oatmeal that has gone bad, you will know!
+If you are eating oatmeal that has gone bad, you will know!
 Expired oatmeal has a rancid taste, which indicates decomposition and an excess of bacteria.

 Similarly, both cooked oatmeal and uncooked oats will start to smell bad once they have expired, so look out for any drastic changes in smell or an ongoing off smell.